 Depression is a mental illness that affects many millions of people around the world.
-One of the most challenging dilemmas those learning how to overcome depression face is confronting the taboo that surrounds mental health.
+And one of the most challenging dilemmas in learning how to overcome depression is confronting the taboo that surrounds mental health.

 Slowly but surely, the stigmas around mental health are being dismantled.
-The more we openly discuss these topics, the easier it will become for those in need to get the help they deserve.
+And the more we openly discuss these topics, the easier it will become for those in need to get the help they deserve.

 First, we’ll explore what depression is, and what forms it can take.
 Then, we’ll discuss how to overcome depression naturally and efficiently with 5 effective strategies.

-Depression, also called major depressive disorder, is a mental illness that commonly exhibits the following symptoms:
+Depression, or major depressive disorder, is a mental illness that exhibits the following symptoms:

 - Difficulty concentrating